userbradley/documentation.breadnet.co.uk/docs/certifications/google-certs/gcp-architect/gcp-architect-1.md

 Each Zone has one or more Datacentre. these zones are all connected with low latency connections.

-* * *
+---

 #### Google Compute engine

 ##### Features

-When you want to deploy applicaitons, you need servers.
+When you want to deploy applications, you need servers.
 In order to deploy to the cloud you need to deploy to a Virtual machine

 In order to provision a machine, you need to use Google Compute engine